Table of Contents

 Introduction

-If you have been struggling with persistent fatigue, unexplained weight gain, or a constant "brain fog" that simply will not lift, you are not alone.
-In the UK, thyroid disorders are incredibly common, yet many people find themselves searching for answers beyond the standard clinical routine.
-This search often leads to the world of "extreme" dietary interventions, one of the most prominent being the carnivore diet.
+If you have been struggling with persistent fatigue, unexplained weight gain, or "brain fog," you are not alone.
+In the UK, thyroid disorders are incredibly common, leading many to search for answers beyond standard clinical routines.
+This often leads to the carnivore diet—an approach that involves eating exclusively animal products while eliminating all plants.

 Understanding Your Thyroid: The Body’s Control Centre